catplotlib/CVNotes/content/post/10.ColorQuantisation/index.md

 ## Wrap Up and Next Steps

-So there you have it, folks.
+So there we have it, folks.
 Color quantization is not just a fancy term; it’s a useful tool that’s worth understanding and utilizing.
-Whether you're building the next killer app or designing awesome graphics, this technique can be your secret sauce.
+Whether we're building the next killer app or designing awesome graphics, this technique can be our secret sauce.

 Feel like diving deeper?
 Check out more advanced techniques like optimized palette selection or even diving into neural networks for super-advanced color quantization.